What is Human Rights Economics?

 In recognizing that a diversity of equally valid cultural worldviews, preferences and knowledge production systems exist, Human Rights Economics highlights that the economy is not “culture-neutral” and that it discriminates de facto against those who are less visible in economic and political processes.
 As knowledge is connected to power, the production of knowledge has to be critically scrutinized.

-At the heart of Human Rights Economics is he notion that economic actors must take responsibility – be accountable – for economic processes and the impacts of their economic proposals, policies and practices.
+At the heart of Human Rights Economics is the notion that economic actors must take responsibility – be accountable – for economic processes and the impacts of their economic proposals, policies and practices.
 It finds that those who wield economic power are too seldom required to face the consequences of adverse impacts of their actions, and economic power is often abused.
 Human Rights Economics is rooted in evidence, drawing on the strength and long experience of the human rights movement in fact-finding, bringing evidence to bear, and using legal means for accountability.
 Human Rights Economics emphasizes the need for economic decision-making to be participatory and consistent with human rights principles, and requires feedback loops to permit adapting economic policies as new evidence emerges.

 Accountability of economic actors is at the heart of Human Rights Economics